deshack/pinit/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Handy plugin that adds Pinterest Follow Button, Pin Widget, Profile Widget and Board Widget to your WordPress site.
+Handy plugin that adds Pinterest Profile Widget.

 == Description ==

 This plugin allows you to add Pinterest resources to your site without worrying about codes.

 Features include:
-- Profile Widget
+* Profile Widget

+Will support other resources soon.

 == Installation ==